The Saint James's Singers

-The Mozart Requiem and Haydn’s Theresienmesse opened the 2018 season in April.
-In October they present a concert to commemorate the end of WWI with the Fine Arts Brass and Reader, Kim Durham.
-The season will end with the traditional Christmas concert of festive music and readings at St Mary’s Church on Saturday, 22 December.
+The Duruflé Requiem and Poulenc Gloria opened the 2019 season in April.
+In October they present a varied concert with works by Purcell, Charpentier and Vivaldi.
+The season will end with the traditional Christmas concert of festive music and readings at St Mary’s Church, Warwick, on Saturday, 21 December.

 The St James’s Singers always use the full orchestral accompaniment in all works and, where appropriate, use the authentic instruments.

 The choir has members of all ages, and subscriptions are waived for those who are students or who are in full time education.
 Although the choir is based in Warwickshire, choir membership is drawn from London, Bristol, and from the South Coast to Birmingham and Coventry.
-The choir rehearses at St James’s Church at Walton Hall just outside Wellesbourne on alternating Thursdays and Fridays.
-The current rehearsal schedule is published on the Members Page.
+The choir rehearses at St James’s Church, Alveston, on alternating Thursdays and Fridays.
+The current rehearsal schedule is published on the Members’ Page.
 The choir also performs at Weddings and private functions.